MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 :::image type="content" source="media/monitor-gitops-flux2/portal-configuration-object-details.png" alt-text="Screenshot showing detailed conditions for a configuration object.":::

-To view the Kubernetes objects that have been created as a result of Flux configurations being applied, select **Workloads** in the **Kubernetes resources** section of the cluster's left navigation pane.
+To view the Kubernetes objects that were created as a result of Flux configurations being applied, select **Workloads** in the **Kubernetes resources** section of the cluster's service menu.
 Here, you can view all details of any resources that have been created on the cluster.

 By default, you can filter by namespace and service name.
 You can also add any label filter that you may be using in your applications to help narrow down the search.